orey/graphapps/README.md

 ### Important points

   * Object-oriented and RDBMS-based software engineering generates a lot of couplings (structural and temporal).
 Those couplings are, for us, at the center of the technical debt problem.
-  * Another programming model called graph-oriented programming can enable to limit the technical debt to its smallest (semantic level).
+  * Another programming model called graph-oriented programming enables to limit the technical debt to its minimal expression (semantic level).
+This programming model uses graph databases.
-  * This programming model is using graph tranformations to model business logic (at least the one that is not encoded into the graph).
+  * This programming model is using graph transformations to model business logic, on top of encoding knowledge in the graph topology.

-The way we represent knowledge in current software engineering is largely sub-optimal, and we believe that the technical debt is a problem created by bad engineering practices and not attached to the business semantics.
+The way we represent knowledge in current software engineering is largely sub-optimal, and we believe that the technical debt is a problem created by bad engineering practices and tools (OOP/RDBMS) and not attached to the business semantics.

-This way of seeing things will explain the research directions.

-### Other notes
+### Other notes (2018)

   * [A DSL to check the graph topology](DSL-for-graph-topology-checks.md)
   * [Graph transformation applicability](graph-transformation-applicability.md)

 ### Basic graph transformations (2018-now)

-As graph transformations can be composed easily, the idea is to build a set of basic graph transformations.
+As graph transformations can be composed easily, the idea is to build a set of basic graph transformations as a foundation for applications.

 The paper [Basic graph transformations](basic-graph-transformations.md) is linked to a Python (ongoing) project available in a [github repo named "graph"](https://github.com/orey/graph).